FTBTeam/FTB-Echoes/README.md

 For `ftbechoes:audio`:

-* `location` - the resource location for an audio clip, which is a Minecraft sound event name
+* `location` - the resource location for an audio clip, which is a registered Minecraft sound event name

 ### Shop Entries